 We have to stay united

 And alas they didn't.
 Cassandra was alone in a hostile world, just like the little girl in the nightmare.
 Completely alone to face the anger of Colonel Wilkins.
 Why was he angry, anyway?
-She had been strong and brave for three long years, doing as she was told, fighting and healing people at the same time in a hellhole lost in Eastern Europe, not complaining when there wasn't food or water for everybody, not crying when her colleagues in the hospital of the camp where killed in front of her by a group of rebels, not letting a sound escaping her mouth when that wolf tore her right leg off.
+She had been strong and brave for two long years, doing as she was told, fighting and healing people at the same time in a hellhole lost in Eastern Europe, not complaining when there wasn't food or water for everybody, not crying when her colleagues in the hospital of the camp were killed in front of her by a group of rebels, not letting a sound escaping her mouth when that wolf tore her right leg off.
 The highly respected Colonel should have been proud of her!